 “I don’t need anything right now.
 I have to go now,” Delphine answered, cutting into my thoughts.
 The line went dead.

 Less than a week later I was sitting at my desk, searching through more missing-persons records for anyone named Delphine.
-I had barely slept for a week.
-The phone rang again.
-It’s a private number.
+I had barely slept in the week that passed.
+The phone rang again; another private number.
 My heart jumped.
 I turned on the recording app before I answered.

 “Mrs. Harris?”
 The whispering voice of Delphine greats me again.
 I hear a train in the background and take a note.